Luis-Villegas/C-Camp/Installation_Instructions.rst

 If you chose to run **Dev C++** after the installatino wasw completed, you will be prompted to choose the setting for the complier.
 The follwing window will appear:

-You will pe prompted to pick the language that you would like to compiler to be in.
+You will be prompted to pick the language that you would like to compiler to be in.
 (Note: This will only change the menu language.
 All code will still me writen in English).
 After selecting you language, click **Next**.

 ..  image:: images/Image_8.png
     :align: center